What Is Mint Tea?

-Mint tea is a traditional tea that’s celebrated in many cultures, including Morocco.
-Consisting of mint, green tea leaves, and sugar, mint tea can be enjoyed at all times of the day and is commonly served to guests in Moroccan culture.
+Mint tea is a traditional tea that’s celebrated in many cultures.
+In Moroccan culture, the tea is steeped with mint and green tea leaves, and sugar, and commonly served at all times of day.

-By itself, mint tea does not contain caffeine, but some mixed mint teas may contain caffeine from other ingredients that are included.
-Iced mint tea provides cool refreshment during the hot summer months, and hot mint tea can offer comfort and relief in the cold winter months.
+By itself, mint tea does not contain caffeine, but some mixed mint teas may contain caffeine from other ingredients.

 Spearmint contains a compound known as carvone, giving it a mild flavor that’s sweet and cool.
 Carvone is also found in caraway seeds and dill.